 Remember, members will receive a 1% base increase effective Oct.
 1, 2016, and a 1.5% lump sum payment Nov.
 3, 2016.
-In addition, the attendance incentive, physical incentive, and the dry cleaning allowance will be dispersed in October and November.
+In addition, the attendance incentive, physical

 GOODBYE, PUGSLEY: PRISON CLOSED ITS DOORS LAST WEEK

 Pugsley Correctional Facility is now shuttered.
 According to the MDOC newsletter, the last 40 inmates left the facility last week.